joshan-lucmayan/hierarchy_class/README.md

 ## Not yet implemented

-- Real payments for Coin Charisma (purchases stay disabled)
+- Real payments for Florin Coin
 - School logos inside the school picker (the signup page shows the CSA campus logo)